 - The total cost, from the pre-build phase to maintenance, however, can reach $425,000, even more than $500,000 in some cases.

 3. How long does it take to develop a healthcare app?

 Health app development is not that much different from regular app development, so if we consider the time that is usually necessary, it may fall under three categories:

 - 4-6 months for average complexity

 - more than 9 months for a complex app.

 It is fair to say that development for healthcare implies a rather complex process, even if you have a clear product roadmap (which you should, by the way).
-Left aside the market needs research part, and the particularities of the health sector, you still have plenty of other aspects to consider.
+Left aside, the market needs research part, and the particularities of the health sector, you still have plenty of other aspects to consider.

-First, compliance.
+First compliance.
 It may take several weeks to check all the requirements and get the necessary approvals.

 Then, consider the learning curve.
-Will you employ your own product team for health app development?
+Will you employ your own product team for medical app development?
 Do they have the necessary knowledge or need to learn new technology?
 How long would it take them?